Moorish Science Temple of America: Practices and beliefs

 Ali believed that all African Americans are Moors, descended from the ancient Moabites, and taught that the kingdom of Moab evolved into modern Morocco.
 His claim does not align with peer-reviewed studies of human history, such as the genetics of African Americans and genetic history of sub-Saharan Africa.
 He claimed that Islam and its teachings are more beneficial to African Americans' salvation and that their "true nature" had been "withheld" from them.
-In the traditions Ali founded, male members of the Temple wear a fez or turban as head-covering; women wear a turban.
+In the traditions Ali founded, male members of the Temple wear a fez or a turban as a head covering; women wear a turban.

 Ali's followers added the suffixes Bey or El to their surnames to signify a connection to "Moorish heritage" and assert a new identity as "Moorish" Americans.
 This practice helped establish a distinct identity, acknowledging the loss of ancestral African tribal names while communicating their new identity.